 Knowledge about email etiquette, voice mail messages, taking meeting minutes, and social media is explored to help you effectively communicate at work.
 Learn the strategies and techniques to be a boss communicator in the workplace.

 Preparing and delivering dynamic presentations takes practice.
-Explore how to organize your information, create powerful visual aids, and connect to your audience.
-Join us for fun and practice that will help take the fear out of presenting.
+Explore how to organize your information in an engaging way so you can connect with your audience.
+Join us for practice and fun to help take the fear out of presenting.

 Have you made a New Year’s resolution to finish your thesis, dissertation, or other writing project?
 In this workshop, you’ll learn what writing experts have discovered about how to set up a writing schedule, avoid procrastination, and set goals in order to make consistent, sustainable progress.
 This workshop is only for grad students.
 Remember to bring a laptop, your agenda or schedule, and a writing project you are currently working on to this interactive workshop.